 Their songs tell tales; inspired by life, love and literature.

-The Preston/Manchester based group have been seen by a range of audiences at festivals (Secret Garden Party, Wychwood, Kendal Calling, Beat-Herder), and venues across the UK - in 2008 the band were invited to support Shack on tour, and two 'one off' shows for The Pale Fountains at Liverpool Academy and The Shepherds Bush Empire.
+The Manchester based group have been seen by a range of audiences at festivals and venues across the UK - in 2008 the band were invited to support 'Shack' on tour, and two shows for 'The Pale Fountains' at Liverpool Academy and The Shepherds Bush Empire.

 In 2010 their song 'The Great Procrastinator' was used in an episode of E4's 'Skins'.

 The band have received radio play from Bob Harris, Janice Long, (BBC Radio 2), Guy Garvey and Tom Robinson, and have performed four live sessions for Marc Riley's BBC 6 Music show.